Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Specification Blanks

-The outside face of the blank is coated with a thin film of B-staged thermoset adhesive, taking into consideration the desired strength, the tolerance in temperature, and the mechanical and electrical properties.
-These blanks are usually obtained already pre-coated from a converter, which refers to a firm that coats, slits, stocks, and distributes voice coil winding materials.
+The outside face of the blank is coated with a thin layer of B-staged thermoset adhesive, selected based on the required strength, temperature tolerance, and mechanical and electrical properties.
+These blanks are typically pre-coated by a converter, a company specializing in coating, slitting, stocking, and distributing voice coil winding materials.

 Bobbin Configurations